diwangislucky/Texify/README.md

 cd latex-convert
 ```

+## Dependencies
+latex-convert.py uses Python 3 and the Pandas library.
+Install pandas using your preferred package manager.

 ## Usage
 First format your pdf file into the correct .csv format
 PDF readers like Adobe Acrobat, Okular should have this functionality